home / skills / phrazzld / claude-config / design-theme

 /skills/design-theme

-This skill implements a CSS-first design theme using tokens, delegating work to Kimi and validating with Claude across components.
+This skill implements a design theme system using tokens and CSS-first Tailwind integration, delegating work to Kimi for tokenized themes.

 npx playbooks add skill phrazzld/claude-config --skill design-theme